Project Fission should soon start guarding @firefox against future Spectre-style attacks

 With a Firefox effort called Project Fission, Mozilla is moving ahead this month with a plan to keep a major class of computer attacks at bay.

 The Spectre and Meltdown attacks, more broadly called side-channel attacks, have been a major issue for the computing industry since they emerged a year ago.
-Mozilla fixed the immediate security vulnerabilities in Firefox last year, but now with an overhaul called Project Fission, Mozilla hopes to protect Firefox from any future Spectre-class variations.
+Mozilla fixed the immediate security vulnerabilities in Firefox last year, but now with an overhaul called Project Fission, the company hopes to protect the browser from any future Spectre-class variations.

 "We aim to build a browser which isn't just secure against known security vulnerabilities, but also has layers of built-in defense against potential future vulnerabilities," Layzell said.
 "Fission is a massive project."